JohnstoneDev/JohnstoneDev/README.md

 * 🌍  I'm based in Nairobi
 * ✉️  You can contact me at [marucha.webdev@yahoo.com](mailto:marucha.webdev@yahoo.com)
 * 🧠  I'm learning Mocha & Chai js.
-* 🤝  I'm open to collaborating on Full Stack Applications,mobile and web.
+* 🤝  I'm open to collaborating on Full Stack Applications.
 * ⚡  This Is The Way.

 ### Skills